hacl-star/hacl-star/README.md

 # Authors and Maintainers

-HACL* was originially developed as part of the Ph.D. thesis of Jean Karim Zinzindohoué in the [Prosecco](http://prosecco.inria.fr) team at [INRIA Paris](https://www.inria.fr/en/centre/paris).
+HACL* was originally developed as part of the Ph.D. thesis of Jean Karim Zinzindohoué in the [Prosecco](http://prosecco.inria.fr) team at [INRIA Paris](https://www.inria.fr/en/centre/paris).
 It contains contributions from many researchers at INRIA and Microsoft Research, and is being actively developed and maintained within [Project Everest].